porcuspine/AutoJoggie/README.md

 ## Guide

 "Toggler" mode turns each click into a cycle of two near-sequential clicks.
-Among other potential uses, this mode is for the case where a user wants to repeatedly toggle a subject, such as retracting and re-casting a fishing line in the game Terraria.
+Among other potential uses, this mode is for the case where a user wants to repeatedly toggle a subject, such as retracting and re-casting a fishing line in a video game.

 ## Disclaimer